A Basement Home Theater

 The city required permits for the whole project -- a general building permit, an electrical permit, and a mechanical permit for certain required ventilation equipment.
 The city also required a permit for building a storage shed in the back yard so we combined that with the theater project.
 One result was that building of the shed slowed down the building of the theater.

-For this project, the first rule was that no pipes or other utilities would be relocated.
+For this project, our first rule was that no pipes or other utilities would be relocated.
 Many other homeowners did relocate these items as part of basement remodeling projects.
 In our case, the main heating duct and accompanying return air duct ran lengthwise along the left side of our proposed room.
 This limited headroom to slightly over six feet.
 We felt that we could arrange at least eight seats with adequate aisle space and no obstruction of the view caused by the ducts.
 The main drain pipe ran along the ceiling lengthwise down the other side (right side) of the room and continuing down the front of the room.
-Our current plan is to leave it exposed but the next owner of the house could enclose it in a "soffit".
+We left it exposed but the next owner of the house could enclose it in a "soffit".
 The screen hides most of the drain pipe continuing along the theater's front wall.

 The nearest rest room is on the next floor up (first floor).
 We did not include a basement rest room as this would have greatly increased the project cost and also have required an additional permit, for plumbing.